Comprehensive guides

 You can bring back goods without declaring or paying duties as long as their total value does not exceed:

-• 430 € per adult person travelling by plane
+• 430 € per person aged 15 and over travelling by plane

 Beyond these thresholds, you must declare your purchases and pay customs duties and VAT on the excess value.